- in the philosophy of Nietzsche, an idealized, superior, dominating human being, regarded as the goal of the evolutionary struggle for survival

-Origin: calque < Ger übermensch (< über, over + mensch, person), Nietzsche's term
+Origin: calque from German übermensch (from über, over plush mensch, person), Nietzsche's term

 Used by arrangement with John Wiley & Sons, Inc.